Save up to 25%… Shop Our Birthday Sale Now!

 Ergothioneine’s powerful cell-protective qualities help promote wellness, healthy cognition, and skin resilience.

-May Support Cognitive Function
+Ergothioneine May Support Cognitive Function

-Scientists have discovered that ergothioneine levels decrease as we get older.
-An observational study found that elderly test subjects suffering from mild memory problems associated with aging had lower ergothioneine levels than those with no impairment (5).
-A randomized, double-blind, placebo-controlled study investigating ergothioneine’s potential ability to support cognitive function in humans is scheduled to be completed by the end of 2021 (6).
+A randomized, double-blind, placebo-controlled study investigating ergothioneine’s potential ability to support cognitive function in humans is scheduled to be completed by the end of 2021 [6].

-A Treasure Trove of Antioxidants
+Ergothioneine Contains a Treasure Trove of Antioxidants

 Antioxidants play a vital role in countering oxidative stress.
 To function properly, our bodies need antioxidants to balance out highly reactive free radicals.
-When there are not enough antioxidants in our bodies, reactive free radicals can wreak havoc on our health (7).
+When there are not enough antioxidants in our bodies, reactive free radicals can wreak havoc on our health [7].

-Numerous in vitro studies into ergothioneine’s efficacy as an antioxidant have shown promising results.
-The ergothioneine antioxidant will actively seek out and neutralize a wide range of free radicals to help protect from oxidative stress (8).
-It has also been found in high levels in skin cells, and research suggests that it may reduce the levels of free radicals in skin cells caused by exposure to ultraviolet radiation from the sun and protect the integrity of DNA in skin cells exposed to UV light (9).
+It has also been found in high levels in skin cells, and research suggests that it may reduce the levels of free radicals in skin cells caused by exposure to ultraviolet radiation from the sun and protect the integrity of DNA in skin cells exposed to UV light [9].

 Potential Healthy Aging Benefits

 Ergothioneine’s antioxidant benefits are not just for internal health but external beauty as well.
 UV radiation from the sun causes significant changes to our skin structure throughout our lifetime, and not just from sunburns.
-Everyday exposure to UV light causes “photoaging,” or premature aging of the skin, characterized by wrinkles, fine lines, and discoloration — outcomes that everyone wants to avoid.

 Initial research suggests that ergothioneine may have dermatoprotective effects, helping protect against accelerated aging caused by UV light exposure.
-In a test tube study of human skin cells, ergothioneine suppressed an enzyme activated by UV radiation that degrades collagen, a key structural element of skin (10).
-The study authors recommended that ergothioneine could be used to create new skincare lotions or healthier sunscreen products (10).
-Ergothioneine is considered to be very stable compared to other antioxidants.
+In a test tube study of human skin cells, ergothioneine suppressed an enzyme activated by UV radiation that degrades collagen, a key structural element of skin [10].

-The Next New Vitamin?
+Investigating Ergothioneine: Is It the Next New Vitamin?

-Given the recent discovery of the ERGO transporter (ETT) in the human body, whose sole purpose is to transport ergothioneine into cells, experts such as biochemist Dr. Bruce N. Ames are even noting that it likely rises to the status of vitamin (11).
+Given the recent discovery of the ERGO transporter (ETT) in the human body, whose sole purpose is to transport ergothioneine into cells, experts such as biochemist Dr. Bruce N. Ames are even noting that it likely rises to the status of vitamin [11].

-Its unique ability to penetrate the mitochondria of our cells and to protect them from the inside is unique among many antioxidants (12).
-From the results of an animal study, ergothioneine shows that it can also cross the blood-brain barrier (18).
-It’s possible that, as research continues, ergothioneine could be designated an essential vitamin.
+Its unique ability to penetrate our cells' mitochondria and protect them from the inside is unique among many antioxidants [12].
+From the results of an animal study, ergothioneine is shown to be capable of crossing the blood-brain barrier [18].

 Ergothioneine from mushrooms